Administration

 Warning

-Do not modify DIODE-IN, KEYSASIN and LOG parameters unless you really know what to do.
+Do not modify this parameters unless you really know what to do.

 keysas-transit

-keysas-transit is mainly responsible for removing forbidden file format based on their magic numbers and scanning incoming files with libyara.
+keysas-transit is mainly responsible for perfoming Clamav and Yara scans and verifying size limit and forbidden file formats based on their magic numbers.

 The ELF binary is installed under: